 Currently, DACA holders have access to in-state tuition, but if these students were to lose their DACA status due to capricious federal policy shifts, these students would lose the ability to in-state tuition.
 Other immigrant students who meet Virginia’s residency requirements are also denied in-state tuition.
 We want these students to be able to continue their education and help Virginia prosper.

-HB 1882 – Del.
-Keam (D- 35th), assigned to House Appropriations Higher Education Subcommittee
+**HB 1882 – Del.
+Keam (D- 35th), laid on the table in House Appropriations Higher Education Subcommittee**

 -Adapt our coasts to rising seas and limit carbon pollution from power plants (FACT SHEET)